felixscherz/grpcython/README.md

 - trying to find a way to generate the grpc related code, found: https://github.com/grpc/grpc, also this blog https://grpc.io/blog/bazel-rules-protobuf/#23-protobuf-definitions that has more info
 - maybe I don't understand the relationship between grpc and protobuf yet
+- after working on this for a bit, maybe bazel is not something to start a project with -> start with a simpler layout, maybe test using uv for a monorepo
 #### having a look at the generated code:
 ```python
 # -*- coding: utf-8 -*-